 Last Word: Do You Even Need a Decanter?

-That said, if you fit any of the 4 ideologies below, a decanter is still a good choice for you:
+If you fit any of the 4 ideologies below, a decanter is ideal:

 - You still buy real books.